udede11/Zk-RPC-Node-Automations/Q2/README.md

 1. `monitor.py`: The main Python script that performs the monitoring and management tasks.
 2. `blockchain-monitor.service`: A systemd service file for running the monitor script as a system service.
 3. `start_service.sh`: A shell script to enable and start the monitoring service.
+4. `dummy-blockchain-node.service`: A systemd service file that runs a dummy service for testing purposes.

 ## Setup and Installation